TMC govt did nothing for migrant workers, Cong will ensure direct cash transfer if elected : Adhir | Politics

 TMC govt did nothing for migrant workers, Cong will ensure direct cash transfer if elected : Adhir

-Slamming the TMC governmwnt in West Bengal for not doing anything for migrant workers who returned to the state during the lockdown, Congress Parliamentary Party leader Adhir Chowdhury Wednesday said the party will ensure direct cash transfer to every poor in the state if elected to power.
+Slamming the TMC government in West Bengal for not doing anything for migrant workers who returned to the state during the lockdown, leader of Congress in the Lok Sabha Adhir Chowdhury Wednesday said the party will ensure direct cash transfer to every poor in the state if elected to power.
 Chowdhury said Congress had mooted the proposal of direct cash transfer to the migrant labourers with the objective to ensure that the poor have enough liquid cash in the lockdown and post lockdown situation and the Centre had announced a Rs 50,000 crore project for them.

 Congress leader Rahul Gandhi had advocated giving liquid cash to every poor person in the country as the party's poll promise before the 2019 Lok Sabha poll, he said. ''It was not empty promise.
 In Chhatisgarh we have already channelised over Rs 5,700 to the pocket of every poor person.
 We will ensure it is implemented in West Bengal too if we are elected to power in the 2021 state election,'' the Congress leader said.